OPM/pyopmspe11/docs/text/examples.rst

 ===========

-The `examples/hello_world <https://github.com/OPM/pyopmspe11/blob/main/examples/hello_world>`_ folder contains configuration files with low grid resolution and shorter injetion times (for initial testing of the framework).
+The `examples/hello_world <https://github.com/OPM/pyopmspe11/blob/main/examples/hello_world>`_ folder contains configuration files with low grid resolution and shorter injection times (for initial testing of the framework).
 For example, by executing:

 .. code-block:: bash